-The internal audit function report directly to the Board and shall provide the boards of the relevant group companies with confirmation concerning the appropriateness and effectiveness of the company's risk management system, including the functioning of the independent control functions.
+The internal audit function report directly to the Board and shall provide confirmation concerning the appropriateness and effectiveness of the company's risk management system, including the functioning of the independent control functions.

 The risk management process

 The risk management process includes identifying, measuring, limiting, managing, monitoring, reporting, documenting and communicating risk.